How Does a Home Warranty Work? Claims Process & What to Expect

 Payment Options

-Monthly payment plans typically range from $30 to $60 per month, while annual plans average $350 to $700 paid upfront.
-Annual payments often come with discounts compared to paying monthly throughout the year, potentially saving you 10-15% on your total costs.
+In 2026, monthly payment plans typically range from $30 to $90 per month, with the national average sitting around $67 to $73 per month.
+Annual plans average $350 to $900 paid upfront, though premium comprehensive plans can run as high as $1,200 to $1,400 per year.
+Annual payments often come with discounts compared to paying monthly throughout the year, potentially saving you 10 to 15% on your total costs.
 Some companies require the first payment before coverage begins, while others may offer a trial period.

 Most providers accept various payment methods including credit cards, debit cards, electronic bank transfers, and sometimes personal checks.
 Automatic payment options are available with most companies to ensure continuous coverage without lapses.